nrapstine-usgs/hpc-101-webinar/modules.md

 *Enter the Command:* `module list` ​

-You should see output similar to the following:
+You should see the following output:

 ```
 No Modulefiles Currently Loaded.
 ```

-Before we run our `helloworld.py` code, let's look at our default python environment.
+Our test program is `helloworld.py`.
+But before we run our code, let's look at our default python environment.

 Enter the command:
 `which python`